Brendenh2314/d287-java-frameworks/README.md

 •  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
 •  Rename the file the persistent storage is saved to.
 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

+    Changes to AddInhousePartController:
+        Lines 36-39: Add inventory range validation.
+    Changes to AddOutsourcedPartController:
+        Lines 36-39: Add inventory range validation.
+    Changes to part.java:
+        Lines 47-48: Add minInv and manInv to part.
+        Lines 101-113: Add getters and setters for new variables:
+        Lines 118-119: Add boolean for inventory.
+    Changes to InhousePartForm.html:
+        Lines 23-29: Add text inputs for minInv and maxInv.
+    Changes to OuthousePartForm.html:
+        Lines 24-28: Add text inputs for minInv and maxInv.
+    Changes to application.properties:
+        Lines 6: change database url.

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following: